Wine tasting Tours & Trips in Italy

 Puglia's finest wines pour from Locorotondo's celebrated Bianco DOC to Matera's robust Aglianico.
 Sotto le Cummerse serves as base for exploring local vineyards with guided tastings.
 This eight-day wine tour costs around $1,900 including breakfast and transfers.

-Duration 8 days Destinations Monopoli, Locorotondo, Alberobello, Matera Age Range up to 80 year olds Operator Exodus Adventure Travels From
+Duration 8 days Destinations Monopoli, Locorotondo, Alberobello, Matera Age Range Ages 16+ Operator Exodus Adventure Travels From

 What people love about Wine tasting Tours in Italy